Find Your Match

 When we talk about scholarships, we’re referring to the likelihood of finding scholarships there.

 Keeping this in mind, we see there are a lot of advantages for the for US and Canada.
-In terms of academics, research and career prospects – the USA is unparalleled.
+In terms of academics, research and career prospects – the USA is absolutely one of the best countries to study abroad in.

 Every country definitely has its own top universities.
 The UK has its top universities – the set of colleges in Oxford and Cambridge.

 Singapore has NTU and Nanyang.
-Every country has a few excellent schools but the number of good schools in the U.S. is very high.
+Every country has a few excellent schools but the number of top universities in USA is very high.

 No other country has an equal number of schools that are in the same league as Harvard, MIT, Stanford, Berkeley, Carnegie Mellon, Georgia Tech, Wisconsin-Madison, Yale, Princeton, University of Chicago and so on.